msizimkhize/Staff-Data/README.md

 1. Initialise the project file (`.pro`) within **Qt Creator 6.5**.
 2. Configure the build environment using the **QMake** build system.
 3. Run **qmake** followed by the **Build** command to compile the binaries.
-*Note: Build durations are typically minimal but may vary based on system specifications and hardware architecture.*

 ---